 Trigeminal Neuralgia and MS: How Gamma Knife Can Help

 If you’ve been diagnosed with multiple sclerosis (MS) you have likely experienced the symptoms that are associated with it.
 Most people with multiple sclerosis suffer from pain, whether neuropathic, musculoskeletal or both, which can range from mild to debilitating.
-While headaches, arm and leg pain, and back pain are common with MS, facial nerve pain caused by a chronic condition called trigeminal neuralgia can also be an excruciating companion to MS. Read on to learn more about trigeminal neuralgia and MS.
+While headaches, arm and leg pain, and back pain are common with MS, facial nerve pain caused by a chronic condition called trigeminal neuralgia can also be an excruciating companion to multiple sclerosis.
+Read on to learn more about trigeminal neuralgia and MS.

 What is Trigeminal Neuralgia?